andy-miles/onedrive-java-sdk/README.md

 - [ ] [Remote uploads from URL](https://learn.microsoft.com/en-us/onedrive/developer/rest-api/api/driveitem_upload_url) (in preview)
 - [ ] [Obtaining content for a Thumbnail](https://learn.microsoft.com/en-us/onedrive/developer/rest-api/resources/thumbnail)

-See the [open issues](https://github.com/andy-miles/onedrive-java-sdk/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/andy-miles/onedrive-java-sdk/issues) for a full list of proposed features and known issues.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>